 By Angela Askey, Executive Director Public Relations and Marketing

-Central Arizona College recognized the accomplishments of its graduates during a district commencement ceremony on Friday, May 13 at CAC’s Signal Peak Campus.
+Central Arizona College recognized the accomplishments of its graduates during a district commencement ceremony on Friday, May 10 at the Signal Peak Campus.

-Following Curphy’s speech, the student speakers nominated and selected by the college community addressed their peers.
+Two student speakers, Ashley Keepers and Kaira Cortez, were nominated and selected by the college community to address their peers.

 An official list of CAC graduates will be released and published once the degrees and certificates have been confirmed.
-Preliminary statistics show 756 total graduates for the academic year, receiving a total of 1,169 degrees and certificates.
-Of the graduating class, 282 are male and 471 are female.
-The youngest CAC graduate is 16 and the oldest is 72.
-The total number of degrees and certificates awarded by Central Arizona College in its 46 years is 31,370 given to 22,409 individuals.
+Preliminary statistics show there are 768 graduates for the 2018-2019 academic year with a total of 807 degrees and certificates being awarded.
+The oldest person to be awarded a degree or certificate this year is 67 and the youngest is 17.
+Ten students graduated from CAC before graduating from high school since their ceremonies are not until later in May.
+The number of male graduates is 276 while the number of female graduates is 492.
+The total number of degrees and certificates awarded by Central Arizona College in its 49 years is 26,173 given to 18,768 individuals.